EmanDev/emandev.github.io/README.md

 ## EmanDev.github.io
-Personal website for me and projects.
+Personal website for me and my projects.